 Perform keyword research

-We identify high-impact primary keywords and support LSI (Latent Semantic Indexing) keywords to guide the content.
+We identify high-impact primary keywords and support LSI (latent semantic indexing) keywords to guide the content.
 Using advanced tools, we also assess search intent so the content aligns with what potential customers are searching for.

 Our content brief experts know exactly what information to research to build an effective brief.
 The wrong information can create too much noise and put creators on the wrong track.
 A good brief offers essential information and clarity so the creator can focus on developing high-quality content.